 - In Christopher Rowley's Starhammer, The title weapon is a huge skyscraper-sized tank carrying a weapon that blows up stars, instantaneously over unlimited ranges.

 - Iain M. Banks's Against A Dark Background features a Lazy Gun as a MacGuffin.
+It's a physically inexplicable weapon of unknown origins and great power, and now it's lost and finding it drives the plot.

 - The Hador-Haelic space forts from The Helmsman Saga.
 They are well remembered and in plain sight, actually, and still in pristine condition after thousands of years... it's just that no one remembers how to power the guns up.